kay-schmitteckert/aicore-multioutput-regression-restaurant-inspections/mission/02-setup-subaccount-aicore.md

 After the Booster succeeded, navigate to your freshly created subaccount by clicking on 'Navigate to Subaccount'
 <img src="resources/booster/booster_success.png" alt="Success of Booster" width="400px">

-The Overview of the Subaccount gives you a summary like meta data or spaces within the subaccount.
+The Overview of the Subaccount gives you a summary like metadata or spaces within the subaccount.
 <img src="resources/booster/subaccount_overview.png" alt="Success of Booster" width="800px">

 Navigate to the _Instances and Subscriptions_ to see the subscription to SAP AI Launchpad.